 The partial NCC coils, available by the third year of NSTX-U operation (Year 4) will provide a much more powerful 3D-field actuator for rotation control.
 There is even the possibility of increasing vφ via n > 1 toroidal propagation that can be explored with the NCC.
 In order to see this, here we will describe physics analysis results with the NCC.
 The flexibility of the field spectra from the NCC will be dependent on power supplies, but first it is assumed that all the coils carry the same current, which can be easily produced even with a single power supply.
 In this case the variation of the poloidal field spectrum is different depending on the toroidal mode number.
 With the full NCC, there are 12 possible phase shifts between the upper and lower set of coils for n=1, and the number of possible combinations is reduced to 6, 4, 3, 2, for n = 2, 3, 4, 6, respectively.
 Figure 2.2.2.3-3 shows the total NTV torques achievable using the n = 3 1kAt, for the primary (Red) and for the secondary (Blue) option of NCCs, installed in the front of the passive plates.
 P1-4 stand for the phase shift between upper and lower set of coils, subsequently increased to the counterclockwise from the upper to the lower set.
-One can see the primary option can provide the greatest flexibility of NTV compared to the present RWMEF coils and the secondary option, almost by an order of magnitude.
+One can see the primary option can provide the greatest flexibility of NTV compared to the present midplanecoils and the secondary option, almost by an order of magnitude.